MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-internal-warehouse-flows.md

  While no specific warehouse functionality exists for putting assembly items away, the bin code on the assembly order header may be set to a default put-away bin.
 Posting the assembly order then functions like posting a put-away.
 The warehouse activity to move assembly items into the warehouse can be managed on the **Movement Worksheet** page or the **Whse.
 Internal Put-away** page, with no relation to the assembly order.

 > [!NOTE]
->  If items are assembled to order, then the warehouse shipment of the linked sales order triggers a warehouse pick for all the involved assembly components, not just for the sold item as when shipping stock items.
+>  If items are assembled to order, then the warehouse shipment of the linked sales order triggers a warehouse pick for all the involved assembly components, not just for the sold item as when shipping inventory items.

  The **To-Assembly Bin Code** and **From-Assembly Bin Code** fields on the location card define default flows to and from assembly areas.